a Step by Step Guide to Growing Fine Natural Hair

 A Word on Silicones

 Many naturals have a problem with using products containing silicones.
 Silicones have not affected my hair’s ability to grow or maintain length.
-In the past when I used hair products containing silicones, I periodically clarified my hair with a bentonite or rhassoul clay wash.
+In the past, when I used hair products containing silicones, I periodically clarified my hair with a bentonite or rhassoul clay wash.

-These help to remove product build up.
+These help to remove product buildup.

 Additionally, an apple cider vinegar rinse will do the same.
-I tried the Curly Girl Method for nearly a year and didn’t notice a substantial difference in my hair’s condition so every now and then I do use a rinsing conditioner with silicones.
+I tried the Curly Girl Method for nearly a year and didn’t notice a substantial difference in my hair’s condition, so every now and then, I do use a rinsing conditioner with silicones.

 Where to Next?